-First Year Bachelor of Dental Science (Honours) student Aula Al Salaman shares her top 3 tips for students who are going into the examination period.
+First Year Bachelor of Dental Science (Honours) student Aula Al Salaman shares her top three tips for VCE students who are going into the examination period.

-Procrastination is your biggest enemy during this time as you may want to avoid the negative feelings of stress and fear that accompany VCE exams.
-Instead, you may find yourself spending long hours chatting with friends or playing games.
+Procrastination is your biggest enemy during this time while you’re trying to avoid the negative feelings of stress and fear that come with VCE exams.
+Instead of studying, you may find yourself spending long hours chatting with friends or playing games.
 But the only way to calm these feelings down is to increase your confidence, and that comes through adequate preparation.
-My advice is to delete all these distracting apps during your scheduled study sessions and rewarding yourself with them at the end of each day.
+My advice is to delete all these distracting apps during your scheduled study sessions and reward yourself with them at the end of each day.

 Tip 2.
 Find a quiet working space with no distraction